Old Rule for Raising Capital

 Tier I Finders

-A Tier I Finder would be limited to providing contact information of potential investors in connection with only a single capital raising transaction by a single issuer in a 12 month period.
+A Tier I Finder would be limited to providing contact information of potential investors in connection with only a single capital-raising transaction by a single issuer in 12 months.
 A Tier I Finder could not have any contact with a potential investor about the issuer.

 Can a Tier 1 Finder refer investors to two different companies during a 12-month period?
 NO